 1. Deck Preparation

-New Decks: just a wash will do it
+New Decks: just a pressure wash will do it

-If your deck is in good shape (and not pressure treated wood), go to the painting section of how to paint a deck (below).
-Lucky you do not need to do any sanding or any prep other than a washing (for new decks only).
-Skip down to the section on washing.
+If your deck is in good shape (and not pressure-treated wood), jump below to the section on the painting section of how to paint a deck (below).
+Lucky you.
+You don’t need to do any sanding or any prep other than a washing (for new decks only).
+Just below is the section on washing.

-* Don’t do this with the green or brown pressure treated wood.
-The caution about treating this type of deck is in our other post on what products to choose when you Paint or Stain Deck.
+When not to wash: Don’t do this with NEW green or brown pressure treated wood.
+The caution about treating this type of deck is in our other post on what to choose when you Paint or Stain Deck.
 Never paint a deck with newly installed pressure-treated wood.
 Wait.
 Read that post.

-There are 2 choices on how to paint a deck with peeling paint:
+There are 2 choices for how to paint a deck with peeling paint: